Secretary-General of the United Nations: Selection and term of office

 The length of the term is discretionary, but all secretaries-general since 1971 have been appointed to five-year terms.
 Every secretary-general since 1961 has been re-selected for a second term, with the exception of Boutros Boutros-Ghali, who was vetoed by the United States in the 1996 selection.
-There is a term limit of two full terms, established when China, in the 1981 selection, cast a record 16 vetoes against a third term for Kurt Waldheim.
-No secretary-general since 1981 has attempted to secure a third term.
+While the position does not have a formal term limit, incumbent secretary-generals have avoided seeking a third term since the 1981 selection, when China cast a record 16 vetoes against a third term for Kurt Waldheim.

 The selection process is opaque and is often compared to a papal conclave.
 Since 1981, the Security Council has voted in secret in a series of straw polls; it then submits the winning candidate to the General Assembly for ratification.
 No candidate has ever been rejected by the General Assembly, and only once, in 1950, has a candidate been voted upon despite a UNSC veto.

 In 2016, the General Assembly and the Security Council sought nominations and conducted public debates for the first time.
 However, the Security Council voted in private and followed the same process as previous selections, leading the president of the General Assembly to complain that it "does not live up to the expectations of the membership and the new standard of openness and transparency".